Ruturaj2003/vault-drop/Thoughts.md

 ## Add like a info badge on files to get data like last used , time used etc

 ## encrypt the real file url

+## Add Icon Bruh

+## Note to self , dont use the npm script it seems to chache or somthing like that , stupid thing wasted so many hours, and keep using sonner toast